synnaxlabs/synnax/client/ts/api/client.api.md

     }
 }

+// Warning: (ae-missing-release-tag) "RackKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type RackKey = z.infer<typeof rackKeyZ>;

+// Warning: (ae-missing-release-tag) "rackKeyZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const rackKeyZ: z.ZodNumber;

+// Warning: (ae-missing-release-tag) "RackOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const RackOntologyType: ontology.ResourceType;

+// Warning: (ae-missing-release-tag) "RackPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type RackPayload = z.infer<typeof rackZ>;

+// Warning: (ae-missing-release-tag) "rackZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const rackZ: z.ZodObject<{
     key: z.ZodNumber;